balubhasuran/balubhasuran.github.io/_pages/about.md

 [Word2Vec, EnsembleSVM]<br>

-<b>BCC-NER: Bidirectional, Contextual Clues Named Entity Tagger for Gene/Protein Mention Recognition</b> <br>
+<b>8.
+BCC-NER: Bidirectional, Contextual Clues Named Entity Tagger for Gene/Protein Mention Recognition</b> <br>
 BCC-NER is deployed with three modules.
 The first module is for text processing which includes basic NLP pre-processing, feature extraction and feature selection.
 The second module is for training and model building with bidirectional conditional random fields (CRF) to parse the text in both directions (forward and backward) and integrate the backward and forward trained models using margin infused relaxed algorithm (MIRA).
 The third and final module is for post-processing to achieve a better performance, which includes surrounding text features, parenthesis mismatching and two-tier abbreviation algorithm. <br>
 [Publication: here]<br>
 [Availability:](http://biominingbu.org:8080/BCC-NER)<br>
 [Java, JSP, Java Script and Apache ]<br>

-<b>Text mining and network analysis to find functional associations of genes in high altitude diseases<b/><br>
+<b>9.
+Text mining and network analysis to find functional associations of genes in high altitude diseases<b/><br>
 In this work we identified the gene networks responsible for high altitude diseases by using the principle of gene co-occurrence statistics from literature and network analysis.
 First, we mined the literature data from PubMed on high-altitude diseases, and extracted the co-occurring gene pairs.
 Next, based on their co-occurrence frequency, gene pairs were ranked.
 Finally, a gene association network was created using statistical measures to explore potential relationships.
 Network analysis results revealed that EPO, ACE, IL6 and TNF are the top five genes that were found to co-occur with 20 or more genes, while the association between EPAS1 and EGLN1 genes is strongly substantiated<br>
 [Publication: here]<br>
 [Availability:](https://ars.els-cdn.com/content/image/1-s2.0-S1476927117302207-mmc1.zip)<br>